-He also sent the Murrell station wagon into the ditch when he reached over and turned off the ignition key — while the family was driving to a lake near Edmonton.
+They also say PS sent the Murrell station wagon into the ditch when he reached over and turned off the ignition key — while the family was driving to a lake near Edmonton.
 Instant chaos.

 Vivian ignored the warning.
-She never forgave herself.
+She stood by PS.

-Friends then came out of the woodwork, telling police that owing to PS’ bizarre behaviour, they always suspected PS had abducted Tania.
-Turns out, a lot seemed to know … but few uttered a word because ‘they didn’t want to get involved.’
+Friends then came out of the woodwork, telling police that owing to PS’ bizarre behaviour, they suspected PS may have abducted Tania.
+Turns out, many seemed to know … but few uttered a word because ‘they didn’t want to get involved.’

 I met PS only once.
-The guy sure liked his booze.
-He was a bit of a jerk, poking me in the chest and announcing to everyone in a crowded kitchen at the Murrell house, “He’s not a reporter!
+He poked me in the chest, announcing to everyone in a crowded kitchen at the Murrell house, “He’s not a reporter!
 He’s a fucking cop!”

-The temperature was about minus-30 that night.
+That night the temperature was about minus-30.
 PS had no gloves and so I loaned him mine.
 He was appreciative.

 THE LAST DAYS OF PS.